seth586/guides/FreeNAS/freenas_8_mempool.md

 ## mempool

-When transacting on chain, you need a good understanding on what network fees are currently trending so you can set yuour transaction priority accordingly.
+When transacting on chain, you need a good understanding on what network fees are currently trending so you can set your transaction priority accordingly.
 The best visual tool I've ever found is this gem called [mempool](https://github.com/mempool/mempool).

 ### Create RPC credentials for Bitcoin Core